cirrus-geo/cirrus-geo/docs/src/cirrus/70_statedb.rst

 Deleting StateDB items
 -----------------------

-The deletion of records from the StateDB is strongly discouraged, and almost certainly unnecessary.
-For the unlikely case it is required, there is a ``delete_item`` method of the ``StateDB`` class.
-That can be used to delete a record, based on its ``payload_id``.
+The deletion of records from the StateDB is not generally necessary.
+In the unlikely case doing so required, the `cirrus.statedb.StateDB.delete_item()`` method can be used to delete a state record based on its ``payload_id``.